-The .NET domain extension stands for network and was originally meant to be used by brands under their umbrella for different portals.
-So, if a business or a brand purchased a .COM, they would go for a .NET to talk about internal events.
+The .NET domain extension stands for network and was originally meant to be used by brands under their umbrella for different portals. .COM, they would go for a .NET to talk about internal events.
 To give you an example, conglomerates like AT&T would go for a .COM for their official website and have a .NET for smaller sites and portals.
 Ideally you should go for a .NET if your business provides services or products like internet, web hosting, databases, or even collaboration tools.

 What is .ORG and who can use it?

 The .ORG domain extension is short for organizations and it was primarily used by non-profit organizations.
 Any institute that did not have any commercial offerings choose a .ORG to tell that they were a not-for-profit organization.
 Over a period of time

 What is .CO and who can use it?